klimbu2306/Medieval-Battlegrounds-Game/Docs/RepositoryStructure.md

 For example, `ServerScripts.Fireball.luau` handles collision detection every frame using Raycasting + LERP'ing and `ClientScripts.FireballClient.luau` animates a fireball VFX using LERP'ing.

-Due to the fact that **both the Server and Client modules use LERP'ing algorithms**, the LERP'ing of the spell hitboxes and VFX can be synchronised to make attacks and spells seem accurately responsive.
+Due to the fact that **both the Server and Client modules use LERP'ing algorithms**, the LERP'ing of the spell hitboxes and VFX can be synchronised by making their LERP speeds uniform, making attacks and spells seem accurately responsive.